Last Updated on April 23, 2023

 Maintain this crossbreed’s compact physique by giving it high-quality dry dog food.

 A protein-rich diet is vital for healthy bones and joints and a regular intake of fish oil can help with keeping the Pitoxer’s skin, heart, joints, and kidneys healthy.

-Big breeds like the Boxer Pit need 4 to 5 cups of dry dog food a day, split into two or three meals.
+Big breeds like the Boxer Pit need 2 cups of dry dog food a day, split into two or three meals.

 If your dog has an average level of activity, they would need around 1,500 to 1,600 calories a day.